jack3898/osu-launcher-rs/README.md

 Really Osu Launcher Rs is just a lightweight executable that opens more executables for you!

 _Note: Windows is only supported_

+## WIP features

+-   Auto download apps.
+This launcher has some sensible defaults for config and can try to work out on its own the likely location of where some applications live.
+However, some apps like Osu!
+Trainer and Danser can live as simple executable anywhere on your machine, so by default the config path for this is `null`.
+I will work on a feature that will allow an auto-download of these applications to a directory that sits next to the launcher, so you can worry less about configuration!
+-   GUI.
+A GUI would be cool to change the config.
+But I will look into this last as I would like all the core features to be implemented first.